Canadians produce 25% more garbage during the holidays than the rest of the year.

 Gift packaging: Prevent this waste by choosing sustainable gifts.
 If you’re choosing something that’s not on our list of sustainable gifts, find something that does not come individually wrapped.

-Food packaging: Purchase all of your dry goods at a bulk food store where you can bring your own container.
-If purchasing meat or cheese, choose a deli that also allows you to bring your own container (preferably a place where you can buy local meat/cheese).
+Food packaging: If purchasing meat or cheese, choose a deli where you can buy local meat/cheese.
 For vegetables, choose unpackaged ones and bring your own produce bag.
 Check out Direct Farm Manitoba to find a local farm who has winter storage vegetables available (such as carrots, beets, onions, and potatoes).

 Packaging leftovers: When packaging leftover food, be sure to use reusable containers or beeswax wrap.